Bermuda Lawn Guide

 For about the same price of a “service” you can get TWICE the treatments and specifically design a program for your lawn’s needs.

-Why are we stressing HUMICHAR in 2021?
+Why are we stressing HUMICHAR?

 Every lawn and garden in the world will benefit from HUMICHAR.
 In simple terms… you are adding a pure form of carbon that will last forever and eventually you will REDUCE the need for so much fertilizer.
 I STRONGLY ENCOURAGE YOU to watch the videos we have produced and learn why the agriculture industry is now so focused on this product.